App version: 0.1.0

 Tax Implications for EIDL Advances and Loans

-Great news here: the EIDL program loans are not taxable loans, and if you receive an EIDL Targeted Advance or Supplemental Targeted Advance, that won’t be taxed either.
+Great news here: the EIDL program loans are not taxable loans, and if you received an EIDL Targeted Advance or Supplemental Targeted Advance in recent years, that won’t be taxed either.
 You may be required to provide details on either your EIDL loan or Advance come tax time, but it shouldn’t increase what your business or you personally pay in taxes.Recommended: Are Business Loans Considered Income?

 The Takeaway